 The unadjusted trial balance is the listing of general ledger account balances at the end of a reporting period, before any adjusting entries are made to the balances to arrive at financial statements.
 You use the unadjusted trial balance as the starting point for analyzing account balances and making adjusting entries.
 This report is a standard one that can be issued by many accounting software packages.
 It can also be manually compiled.

-If your company creates financial statements on a monthly basis, then you would print an unadjusted trial balance at the end of each month to initiate the process of creating financial statements.
-Alternatively, if your company only creates financial statements once a quarter, then you would print the unadjusted trial balance on a quarterly basis.
+If your company creates financial statements on a monthly basis, you would print an unadjusted trial balance at the end of each month to initiate the process of creating financial statements.
+Alternatively, if your company only creates financial statements once a quarter, you would print the unadjusted trial balance on a quarterly basis.

 In a computerized accounting system, it may not even be apparent that an unadjusted trial balance is available; instead, you may simply work from the general ledger report, and adjust it as necessary to create financial statements.

 An unadjusted trial balance is only used in double entry bookkeeping, where all account entries must balance.
 If a single entry system is used, it is not possible to create a trial balance where the sum of all debits equals the sum of all credits.

 In the following example, the unadjusted trial balance is the first column of numbers, while the second column of numbers contains an adjusting entry; the final column combines the first two columns, creating the adjusted trial balance.
 Debit balances (for assets and expenses) are listed as positive numbers, and credit balances (for liabilities, equity, and revenue) as negative numbers; the debits and credits exactly offset each other, so the total always equals zero.